Vrtgs/thirtyfour/README.md

 In short, if you need to do a lot of I/O (network requests, reading/writing files, handling network connections), and especially if you want to do I/O operations concurrently, choose async.
 If not, it's really up to your personal preference.

-## Lifetimes
+## WebDriverSession Lifetime

-As of version 0.8.0, `thirtyfour` uses lifetimes on the SessionId in the WebDriver struct, and all derived structs will receive an immutable reference to this SessionId.
-This provides a compile-time guarantee that no element or alert struct (for example) will outlast the browser, and should prevent issues where something attempts to send a command on a session that has already been closed.
+All WebElement structs share a reference to the WebDriverSession which provdes a compile-time guarantee that no element or alert struct (for example) will outlast the browser session.
+This should prevent issues where something attempts to send a command to a browser session that has already been closed.

 Note also that the WebDriver struct will attempt to close the session / browser on Drop, and hence this struct cannot be cloned.